 Regardless of their shape or style, windows that are close to your ceiling can be a hassle to treat.
 Normally, the tops of the windows are outside normal reach, and getting the stepladder out every day can be a hassle.
-So Southern California homeowners with high ceiling windows should go with a window treatment that you can either keep in a fixed position, or operate from far away.
+So Southern California homeowners with high ceiling windows should go with a window treatment that can either stay in a fixed position, or operate from far away.
 It would be a bonus if that window treatment could also effectively block outside light from coming through.

 Eyebrow windows are those semi-arched windows that are usually located above other, standard square windows.
 Due to their location and individual shape, eyebrow windows face some challenges that few other windows do in regards to finding the perfect window treatment.

 What we recommend for eyebrow windows: Plantation shutters.
 Basically any other window treatment has serious drawbacks when paired with eyebrow windows.
 Blinds, drapes and shades mask the unique shape and a lengthy window treatment can cover the separation between the eyebrow window and the rectangular window beneath it.
-Since shutters can be custom-built to perfectly fit in the frame of your window, they’re by far the best option for this unique window type.
+Since shutters are custom-built to perfectly fit in the frame of your window, they’re by far the best option for this unique window type.